At a Glance

 ✨Tip Number 1

-Familiarize yourself with Ubuntu and its ecosystem.
-Since Canonical is a leading provider of open source software, having a solid understanding of Ubuntu's features and functionalities will help you stand out during the interview process.
+Familiarise yourself with Ubuntu and its ecosystem.
+Since Canonical is a leading provider of Ubuntu, having a solid understanding of its features, functionalities, and common troubleshooting techniques will give you an edge during interviews.

 ✨Tip Number 2